top of page

 All Posts

 In my individual and group work, systemic betrayal consistently emerges as a central barrier to healing.
 It often prevents veterans and service members from softening rigid beliefs about themselves, others, and the world.
-Especially when they represent marginalized identity groups that experienced exclusion or invisibility within the military system.
-For many service members and veterans, the deepest wounds are not inflicted by combat or external enemies.
-They emerge quietly
+This is especially true for those who represent marginalized identity groups that have experienced exclusion or invisibility within the military system.
+For many service members and veterans, the deepest wounds are not inflicted by combat or external enemies

 taylor crawford